FlowFuse/website/src/blog/2024/04/how-to-build-an-application-with-node-red-dashboard-2.md

     - dashboard
 ---

-We started developing Dashboard 2.0 a few months ago to replace the outdated Node-RED Dashboard 1.0.
-Initially, our goal was to replicate the old features and achieve feature parity.
-During the development Dashboard 2.0 has surpassed the deprecated Node-RED Dashboard, and it's now possible to build advanced applications.
 In this guide we'll build a Todo application to guide you through the features and explain how you can build rich and dynamic applications too.
+It shows many of the features that make Dashboard 2.0 great, and why you should use it over the deprecated node-red-dashboard.

 <!--more-->